firstcontributions/first-contributions/.github/CONTRIBUTING.md

 ﻿# Contribution guide

-Welcome to your first contribution. :heart:
+Welcome to your first contribution! :heart:

 #### Before Contributing:
-You need to run it locally on your desktop.
+You must run the files locally on your desktop.

 In order to do that:

-Move to the desired location where package.json file is located
+Move to the location where the `package.json` file is located

 - Install the latest version of npm (Node Package Manager) - npm is distributed with Node.js - which means that when you download Node.js,